ocrearyy/Candy-Shop/README.md

 # Online-Candy-and-Donut-Store-

-This a website that displays a Online Candy Store that has the tastiest and sweet candy treats to fill your appetite.
+A single page website of a candy shop that has the tastiest and sweetest candy treats to fill your appetite.

 ## Screenshots